AvaTax SDK Python

 Ping the service

-Now we have a client object, we can ping the AvaTax REST V2 server to ensure connectivity.
+Now that we have a client object, we can ping the AvaTax REST V2 server to ensure connectivity.

 response = client.ping()

-# to view respnse text
+# to view response text

 print(response.text())